Sensation seeking: Behaviour

 Sensation seeking is related to driving speed, with both males and females high in sensation seeking more likely to engage in speeding.
 High sensation seekers are more likely to ignore traffic rules and engage in high-risk behaviours associated with accidents and/or crashes resulting in driver injuries.
+Self esteem and risk perception are also variables that affect sensation seeking and risky driving.

 Alcohol use has been linked to sensation seeking, especially the disinhibition and experience seeking subscales.
 Peer influences and sensation seeking appear to mutually reinforce each other in their influence on substance use.
 Research has found that peer sensation seeking levels are predictive of drug use.
 Furthermore, individuals are likely to associate with peers whose sensation seeking levels are similar to their own, further influencing drug and alcohol use.
+In addition, marijuana, psychostimulants (such as methamphetamines) and hallucinogenic drugs are also associated with experience and sensation seeking.

 High sensation seekers tend to engage in high-risk sexual behavior such as having multiple sexual partners, and failing to use condoms to protect themselves against disease.
 They also tend to have permissive sexual attitudes.
 Risky sexual behaviour is particularly related to the disinhibition facet of sensation seeking.
 High sensation seekers are also more likely to be unfaithful to partners whilst in a committed romantic relationship.

 High sensation seekers prefer listening to arousing music such as hard rock rather than classical instrumental.
 High sensation seekers are also more likely to enjoy surreal paintings over representational ones or unpleasant art forms (defined as presence of violent or aggressive content or themes of death and despair).

+Traditional masculinity, peer pressure, sensation seeking, and risky behavior are all elements that correlate with each other.
+Research found that male undergraduate students conforming to traditional masculinity were more likely to involve themselves with higher levels of sensation seeking and risky behavior compared to females.